-

 mkdir -p $SCM_TMPDIR

-# Copy an example input file
+# Create an example input file from the examples

 "$AMSBIN/ams" < ./Si35_TZ2P.inp > ./Si35_TZ2P.log